 Picture it: you’re driving home from a long day at work.
-You reach an intersection with a green light.
-But, you’re t-boned by someone that runs the red light while on their cell phone.
+You reach an intersection with a green light when someone on their cell phone runs a red light and T-Bones you.
 You have suffered some very severe injuries.
 You must be extracted from your car by the fire department.
-You’re flown by helicopter to the nearest trauma center and spend a month in the hospital.
-Your medical bills when you’re released are more than $150,000.
+You’re flown by helicopter to the nearest trauma and spend a month in the hospital.
+Your medical bills rack up to more than $150,000.
 You also have a permanent injury and can’t return to your old job or way of life.

-One advantage of UIM that the amounts available for each car vehicle can be combined (“stacked” in lawyer-speak) to increase your total coverage.
+One advantage of UIM is that the amounts available for each car vehicle can be combined (“stacked” in lawyer-speak) to increase your total coverage.
 So, you’ll have $75,000 in available coverage if you have three vehicles and $25,000 in coverage.
-You can get coverage in different amounts per vehicle, but keep in mind that your UIM limits are affected by the amount of the UIM coverage on the vehicle you’re driving at the time of the accident.
-For this reason, you should always “max out” your UIM coverage on ever vehicle.
+You can get coverage in different amounts per vehicle, but keep in mind that your UIM limits are affected by the amount of UIM coverage on the car you’re driving at the time of the accident.
+For this reason, you should always “max out” your UIM coverage on every vehicle.

 People (and insurance agents) sometimes confuse UIM with UM.
 UM means “uninsured motorist coverage.”
-UM applies when an accident is caused by a person without insurance.
-UM in mandated by both North and South Carolina law.
+UM applies when a person causes an accident without insurance.
+UM is mandated by both North and South Carolina law.
 You already have UM if you have liability insurance.
 The only catch is that you cannot collect both UM and UIM in the same accident.
-If the at fault driver is uninsured, then your UM will be the only available coverage.
-That is another reason to buy liability insurance higher than simply minimum limits: so, you get higher available coverage for UM.
+If the at-fault driver is uninsured, then your UM will be the only available coverage.
+That is another reason to buy liability insurance higher than simply minimum limits: you get higher available coverage for UM.